Walking To Lose Weight Chart: Kgs & Lbs (Effective BMI-Based Walking Plans)

 If unsatisfied with the calories burned while walking leisurely (from the walking weight loss chart above) and contemplating how to burn more calories while walking, rest assured that you can expedite weight loss by incorporating other challenges into your walking routines.

-Those eager to figure out how to get skinny fast by walking can try integrating one or more of the following into their walks:
+Those keen to learn ways to get skinny fast through walking can experiment with incorporating one or more of the following into their walking routine:

 Walk on an incline: Far more muscles will be worked (and worked harder) when the body has to keep itself balanced and stabilized on an incline (or decline), therefore providing not only a more strenuous workout, but also raising the METs and burning more calories, allowing you to reach your weight loss goal sooner.
 However, this can be hard on those with previous knee pain or injuries.

-Stay hydrated: Being sure to hydrate is vital whether exercising or not, but those on a walking weight loss plan should be especially careful to follow these weight loss rules which include hydrating before, during, and after walks to ensure healthy muscles and organs.
+Stay hydrated: Staying well-hydrated is crucial for everyone, but for those following a walking weight loss regimen, it’s essential to adhere to these weight loss guidelines, including hydrating before, during, and after walks to maintain healthy muscles and organs.

 Stretch: Stretching is key to injury prevention; pulling a muscle can set someone back drastically in their fitness goals, so be sure to loosen up those muscles before and after a walk.